-Children are given regular homework.
-All children are expected to read for 10 minutes daily, or complete a reading activity appropriate for their age.
+Children are given regular but brief daily homework.
+All children are expected to read for 10 minutes daily or complete a reading activity appropriate for their age.
 When they are able, children are given spellings and tables to learn for weekly tests.
-Class 4 will be expected to complete more formal homework in preparation for Seconday School.
+Class 4 may be expected to complete more formal homework in preparation for Secondary School.

 The teaching day runs from 08.50 a.m. – 3.30 p.m.

-Extra English classes are provided for children from other schools between 4.00p.m. - 5.00p.m. two days a week.
+Extra English classes are provided for children from other schools between 4.00p.m. - 5.00p.m. on Mondays.

-Lunches: available every day or a packed lunch brought from home.
+Lunches: available everyday courtesy of a local restaurant or a packed lunch brought from home.

-The children may bring a snack and a non-fizzy drink for mid morning break.
+The children should bring a snack and a non-fizzy drink for mid-morning break.